-Information has been a valuable currency for many centuries, since the very earliest civilizations.
+Information has been a valuable currency for many centuries, since the very earliest civilisations.
 Its importance has only continued to grow in the intervening millennia.
-Today it is the lifeblood of most, if not all, companies and organizations who thrive in the modern world.
+Today it is the lifeblood of most, if not all, companies and organisations who thrive in the modern world.

 Some of the most serious data breaches in recent months have come about because of the inadequate security measures taken by suppliers.
 This works both ways: suppliers to you might be a problem and those to whom you supply goods and services might be at risk from your poor security practices.
 In either case the end result is likely to be the same – damage to both companies with the potential for serious consequences including bankruptcy.
 If information security risk management is not a standing agenda item on your management board’s meetings, you are likely to be failing to do what is required.